Times Ticking began in 1983 as a retail store and repair center for watches and clocks.

 We have expanded over the years to more retail stores and a separate repair center that accepts clocks from all over the world.
 We have personalized customer service, which we are very proud of, and feel that this is what sets us apart.
 We have an extremely high customer satisfaction rate and also a high return customer rate.

-We know that your Bulova Clock is important to you and understand that the sentimental value more often than not outweighs the monetary value.
+We know that your Bulova clock is important to you and understand that the sentimental value more often than not outweighs the monetary value.
 Our expert clockmakers strive to make sure your clock can be worn for many years to come.

-The most common problems we see in mechanical clocks are broken crystals, band wear and tear, and a non-working movement.
+The most common problems we see in mechanical clocks are broken crystals, general wear and tear, and a non-working movement.
 This type of movement requires a full-service clean and overhaul which consists of taking the entire movement apart, clean each tiny piece in a ultrasonic cleaner, re oil, re assemble and put back together, there may be damaged parts that will be determined during your free estimate.
 Other common repairs to all mechanical clocks are broken stem and crown, or numbers, markers or hands that have come loose.
 Whether your mechanical repair is common or vintage rare, we will be able to fix your clock for you.

 To get started, follow the steps below.

 Step 1 – Print and Fill out our repair form.

 Step 2 – Pack your clock with the clock repair form, in a box with good packaging, and drop it in the mail.